katajakasa/audiostash/README.md

 1. Copy sec/settings-dist.py to settings.py.
 2. Change settings to suit yourself.
 3. Set up a virtualenv and install dependencies (see above).
+4. Set up database by running ```alembic upgrade head```.
-4. ```python -m audiostash.scand.main``` to scan your files to database.
+5. ```python -m audiostash.scand.main``` to scan your files to database.
 After scan is done, close with CTRL+C.
-5. ```python -m audiostash.webui.main``` to run the server.
+6. ```python -m audiostash.webui.main``` to run the server.
 Feel free to proxy with nginx or others.
-6. Connect with browser to your server to the port you defined in settings.py.
+7. Connect with browser to your server to the port you defined in settings.py.
-7. Enjoy!
+8. Enjoy!

 For proxying with nginx, there is a skeleton config file in deploy/audiostasn.nginx For autostarting with systemd, there are service files in deploy-directory.